conceptualshark/coleisaac.github.io/docs/resume.md

 <span class="bump"><strong>Principal Technical Writer</strong> (<em>Jan.
 2022 - Jan.
 2023</em>)</span>

 <div class="indent" markdown>
-:material-circle-medium: Lead an initiative to refactor product documentation methods, including the migration of content between Mkdocs and Vercel deployment pipelines, and assisted in development of the final website design and information architecture
+:material-circle-medium: Led an initiative to refactor product documentation methods, including the migration of content between Mkdocs and Vercel deployment pipelines, and assisted in development of the final website design and information architecture

 :material-circle-medium: Authored feature documentation for both open-source software and paid product offerings, reducing the barrier of entry for new users and increasing customer retention